 When an apprentice completes a level of training (as per the NTP and TRB) contact your RTO and ask for the date of progression.
 If the date of progression is less than the anniversary date, your apprentice should receive a pay increment.
 Otherwise the 12 month anniversary date is used as the pay increment.

 Alternatively, if the NTP is not adhered to, you need to calculate each 25% of training completed (on-the-job and off-the-Job) for pay increases, up until completion of the apprenticeship.

-If in doubt, contact your Training Provider (RTO) who are supposed to keep in touch with you several times during each year.
+If in doubt, contact your Training Provider (RTO) who is supposed to keep in touch with you several times during each year.

 Assessment for eligibility to this program is taken from the National Minimum Wage - Fair Work Australia and once assessed may be paid to either the apprentice ($13,000 over 2 years) or the employer ($4000 one-off-payment at 12 mth point).

 - $4000 Employment Start up for Businesses Program - State Government Initiative from Business Victoria.
-Started 1st August 2013 to assist small to medium businesses (less than 200 staff) with unfilled vacancies to employ unemployed young people (15 - 25 years of age) into full-time employement and undertake accredited training in line with employment.
-(Requirement of minimum training fees - at least $800).
-If approved payments are $1000 - 8 week point. $3000 - 16 week point.
-Applications need to be lodged before the start date of employment/apprenticeship.
-There is no retrospective approvals.
-Go to this website to apply: http://www.business.vic.gov.au/grants-and-assistance/employment-start-up-for-business For further information call Business Victoria - Ph 13 22 15
+Started 1st August 2013 to assist small to medium businesses (less than 200 staff) with unfilled vacancies to employ unemployed young people (15 - 25 years of age) into full-time employment and undertake accredited training in line with employment.
+Payments are $1000 - 8 week point. $3000 - 16 week point.
+Applications need to be lodged within 2 weeks from the start date.
+Go to this website to apply: http://www.business.vic.gov.au/grants-and-assistance/employment-start-up-for-business For further information call Business Victoria - P: 13 22 15